-Mr H was not an experienced or sophisticated investor and had no financial expertise, but he thought the representative was very persuasive and believed they were acting in his best interests and so he trusted their advice.
-Having been told it would be safe and profitable, with a guaranteed yearly increase of 13%, he agreed to transfer his Armed Forces pension.
+Mr P was not an experienced or sophisticated investor and had no financial expertise, but he thought the representative was trustworthy and believed they were acting in his best interests and so, he trusted their advice.
+Having been told it would be safe and profitable, he agreed to transfer his Armed Forces pension.

-Mr H signed the pre-completed paperwork in February 2013.
-The new SIPP was set up shortly afterwards and the subsequent transfer was completed in April 2013.
-The investments provided by JBL were completed early the following month.
+Mr P signed the pre-completed paperwork in March 2013.
+The new SIPP was set up shortly afterwards and the subsequent transfer was completed in May 2013.
+The investments provided by JBL were completed in the same month.

-In 2019, Mr H spoke to some ex-colleagues who thought their transfers may have been a mistake.
-So, Mr H contacted a claims management company to look into whether or not he had a claim.
-A complaint to Options was then made in September 2020.
+Having had no communications from Caledonian for some time, Mr P became concerned about his pension and so consulted a claims management company in January 2021 to look into whether or not he had a claim.
+A complaint to Options was then made in June 2021.

-Mr H is unhappy because he thinks that Options should have recognised that Caledonian had been providing him with advice to transfer a defined benefit pension to a SIPP, something that the regulator, the Financial Conduct Authority ('FCA'), views in most instances to be inherently unsuitable.
-Mr H was unaware that Caledonian wasn't regulated by the FCA (then the Financial Services Authority ('FSA')) to provide financial advice and thinks Options should have made him aware of the risks of this.
-Options, as a regulated entity, had a duty of care to Mr H and so should not have accepted the transfer.
+Mr P is unhappy because he thinks that Options should have recognised that Caledonian had been providing him with advice to transfer a defined benefit pension to a SIPP, something that the regulator, the Financial Conduct Authority ('FCA'), views in most instances to be inherently unsuitable.
+Mr P was unaware that Caledonian wasn't regulated by the FCA (then the Financial Services Authority ('FSA')) to provide financial advice and thinks Options should have made him aware of the risks of this.
+Options, as a regulated entity, had a duty of care to Mr P and so should not have accepted the transfer.

-Options investigated Mr H's complaint and issued its final response in November 2020 rejecting it.
+Options investigated Mr P's complaint and issued its final response in August 2021 rejecting it.
 In summary, it said:

-- "Options provides execution only (i.e. non-advised) SIPP administration services and this was explained to Mr H in all the documentation he signed. - It was Options' understanding that Caledonian were introducers only Mr H confirmed that he was a direct client who was not receiving any advice. - Options would have been in breach of COBS 11.2.19 if it had not executed Mr H's specific instructions to make the JBL investment - by virtue of this rule Options are not liable to Mr H. - Options is not permitted to provide advice nor comment on the suitability of a SIPP or the underlying investment for the member, or comment on the introducer a customer has chosen to use. - Mr H did not inform Options that he had been provided with advice from an unregulated company - Options cannot be held responsible for information that was not disclosed to it. - Options undertook due diligence on Caledonian and had no reason to believe that it should not accept introductions from this business.
+- "Options provides execution only (i.e. non-advised) SIPP administration services and this was explained to Mr P in all the documentation he signed. - It was Options' understanding that Caledonian were introducers only Mr P confirmed that he was a direct client who was not receiving any advice. - Options would have been in breach of COBS 11.2.19 if it had not executed Mr P's specific instructions to make the JBL investment - by virtue of this rule Options are not liable to Mr P. - Options is not permitted to provide advice nor comment on the suitability of a SIPP or the underlying investment for the member, or comment on the introducer a customer has chosen to use. - Mr P did not inform Options that he had been provided with advice from an unregulated company - Options cannot be held responsible for information that was not disclosed to it. - Options undertook due diligence on Caledonian and had no reason to believe that it should not accept introductions from this business. - Caledonian are not known to Options UK as advisers and it is not aware that they held themselves out to be advisers.

-- Caledonian are not known to Options UK as advisers and it is not aware that they held themselves out to be advisers. - Mr H read and signed documentation which made clear he was a direct client, that he hadn't received any advice, that his investment choices were his sole responsibility, and which guided him to seek financial advice, but he chose not to do so."
+• Mr P read and signed documentation which made clear he was a direct client, that he hadn't received any advice, that his investment choices were his sole responsibility, and which guided him to seek financial advice, but he chose not to do so."

-Ultimately, Options said it had complied with its regulatory and contractual obligations to Mr H and was not responsible for any of his losses.
+Ultimately, Options said it had complied with its regulatory and contractual obligations to Mr P and was not responsible for any of his losses.